Salem Township, Clarion County, Pennsylvania

 Salem Township is a township in Clarion County, Pennsylvania, United States.
 The population was 901 at the 2020 census, an increase from the figure of 881 tabulated in 2010.

 Geography

 The township is in western Clarion County and is bordered to the west by Venango County.
 The unincorporated community of Lamartine is in the western part of the township, along Pennsylvania Route 208, which leads east 5 mi to Knox and southwest 5 mi to Emlenton on the Allegheny River.
+The unincorporated community of Pilgrimham, also known as Pilgreham, is located east-northeast of Lamartine along Route 208 past the Nickelville/Cropps Corners intersection and the Pilgrimham Bridge over Turkey Creek (Section 353 of Route 208), centered at Route 208 and Ron McHenry Road.
+East of the hamlet's center, Route 208 was originally constructed as a higher speed roadway alongside the interior curve of Pilgraheim Drive through the backyards of the residents.

 The eastern half of Kahle Lake, a reservoir on Mill Creek, is in the township north of Lamartine.
 According to the United States Census Bureau, Salem Township has a total area of 42.3 sqkm, of which 41.5 sqkm is land and 0.7 sqkm, or 1.73%, is water.